WICG/PEPC/explainer.md

-    "invalid" as detailed in the [Security](#security) section, but to enumerate a few: element style is invalid, element is covered, element has recently moved, element has changed size, element is not fully visible in the viewport, etc. A new `Event` subclass will be added, `ValidationStatusChangeEvent`, which contains two extra fields:
+    "invalid" as detailed in the [Security](#security) section, but to enumerate a few: element style is invalid, element is covered, element has recently moved, element has changed size, element is not fully visible in the viewport, etc. The following two attributes are added to the `permission` object which are related to the validation status:
     - `boolean isValid` - indicates whether the status has transitioned to "valid" or not.
     - `Reason? reason` - where `Reason` is an enum indicating the reason why